Kaggle/kaggle-api/documentation/tutorials.md

 5.  **Check Your Submission Status.**
     *   After submitting, you'll get a message indicating success or failure.
-    *   You can check your submission's score and status on the "My Submissions" tab of the competition page on Kaggle.com (e.g., `https://www.kaggle.com/c/titanic/submissions`).
+    *   You can check your submission's score and status on the "My Submissions" tab of the competition page on Kaggle.com (e.g., [`https://www.kaggle.com/c/titanic/submissions`](https://www.kaggle.com/c/titanic/submissions)).
     *   You can also list your recent submissions and their scores via the CLI:
         ```bash
         kaggle competitions submissions -c titanic
         ```
     *   This command will show your submission, its status (e.g., `complete`, `error`), and your public/private scores if available.

-This completes the process of submitting to a Kaggle competition using the CLI!

 ## Tutorial: How to Submit to a Code Competition